FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 We invented this tool for this lab!
 **Give us feedback on Tinkerbelle.**
+The tinkerbelle app worked pretty well for the purposes of this assignment, although I didn't understand the purpose of the two buttons.
+I just used the first one.

 ## Part D. Wizard the device
 Take a little time to set up the wizarding set-up that allows for someone to remotely control the device while someone acts with it.
 Hint: You can use Zoom to record videos, and you can pin someone’s video feed if that is the scene which you want to record.

 **Include your first attempts at recording the set-up video here.**
+I asked my brother to record me from his phone and use my laptop to change the color of the light device.
+For the light device, I used my phone.

 Now, hange the goal within the same setting, and update the interaction with the paper prototype.